Strategy 9 min read · · Last updated:

 By Mark Ashworth · Founder, ChurnTools

-AI Churn Prediction: How to Build a Model That Actually Works
+AI Churn Prediction: Build a Model That Works

 Most churn prediction models get built, demoed, then abandoned.
 Here is how to build one that your team will actually use, including which features matter, what accuracy you need, and how to connect predictions to real interventions.